papis/papis/doc/source/citations.rst

 Citations of documents: ``citations.yaml`` and ``cited-by.yaml`` files
 ----------------------------------------------------------------------

-Papis has support for downloading and exploring citations that are referenced by a document (citing references) and also that reference the document (cited-by references).
+Papis supports downloading and exploring citations.
+You can explore the citations referenced by a document (citing references) and those that reference the document (cited-by references).

 If your document has a ``doi`` associated and you use the updater from this ``doi``, or you added information from the ``doi`` when you added the